 Image

 Critical Care Ultrasound and Echocardiography

-The Fellowships share has a robust Critical Care Ultrasound and Echocardiography Curriculum which begins at orientation with new fellows attending a 3 day3-day multi institution workshop in Iowa.
-Thereafter athere is dedicated curriculum which covers all aspects of POCUS focusing on hands-on sessions.
-Throughout their training, and ffellows build a their own portfolio of acquired images on which they receive feedback from Critical Care Echocardiography Board- certified faculty.
-Those with interest in certification by the National Board of Echocardiography’s CCEeXAM are encouraged to take part in the There’s also a dedicated POCUS track, which accepts two fellows each year and provides a roadmap to board certification at the end of fellowship.
+The Fellowships share has a robust Critical Care Ultrasound and Echocardiography Curriculum which begins at orientation with new fellows attending a 3 day multi-institution workshop in Iowa.
+Thereafter is dedicated curriculum which covers all aspects of POCUS focusing on hands-on sessions.
+Throughout their training, and fellows build a their own portfolio of acquired images on which they receive feedback from Critical Care Echocardiography Board Certified faculty.
+Those with interest in certification by the National Board of Echocardiography are encouraged to take part in the CCEeXAM.
+There’s also a dedicated POCUS track, which accepts two fellows each year and provides a roadmap to board certification at the end of fellowship.

+Image